kamranayub/awesome-deved/README.md

 # Blogs

+- [Amelia Wattenberger](https://wattenberger.com/blog) - Amelia is a data visualization and experience engineer with a blog that features awesome interactive samples and visual essays
 - [GitHub README Project](https://github.com/readme) - The ReadME Project amplifies the voices of the open source community: the maintainers, developers, and teams whose contributions move the world forward every day.
 - [LogRocket](https://blog.logrocket.com) - Attracts millions of developers with over 3,000+ articles on frontend topics.
 - [Twilio](https://www.twilio.com/blog) - Over 2,000+ tutorials since 2008 on ways to integrate and use Twilio products.